RobertLD/RobertLD.github.io/_posts/2024-01-26-Collection-of-Project-Ideas.md

 ---

-I often find myself short on project ideas to explore in my free time.
-I'm making an effort here to keep track of project ideas I've had or found online and am considering pursuing.
+I regularly find myself short on project ideas to explore in my free time.
+I'm making an effort here to keep track of project ideas I've had or discovered online and am considering pursuing.

 # Project Ideas
 Being a person with restless ADHD, I always need a coding project to work on.
 This can be challenging when my enthusiasm is short-lived and the web lacks project suggestions for those that aren't beginners.
 I created this list to compile my project ideas as they occur to me.
 These are things that I would enjoy implementing, arranged as well as I can.